 The student applicant is required to:

-- Submit an application and application fee of $50 for selective admission to the Student Finance (Cashier's) Office prior to the established deadline date.
+- Submit an application and application fee of $50 for selective admission at the payment counter in the Star Zone on the 2nd floor of the Gannon Building prior to the established deadline date.

 - Provide Lansing Community College with transcripts from all other college(s) attended.